 - Retirement accounts don’t qualify: Tax-loss harvesting can be applied to stocks, bonds, shares in funds and other taxable investments.
 It doesn’t apply to sales in tax-deferred accounts, including Roth or traditional IRAs.

 - Tax lot identification: If you made multiple purchases of the same security on different dates, know that you must identify the tax lot you wish to sell at the time of sale.
 We can work together to identify an exact lot of shares to sell to take advantage of the sale's tax implications.

 - Investors reporting a lower taxable income may not benefit: Taxpayers with lower taxable income amounts could be offsetting long-term capital gains taxed at a 0% rate with losses.
 This would not result in tax savings.1

 An example of the potential benefits of tax-loss harvesting

 Assume we have a strategic allocation in a non-qualified account that is split between a growth and value stock where the growth stock returned 30%, while the value stock declined by 15%.

 Let's look at the potential impact different tax strategies could have on wealth: 100% gain and netting gains/losses for short-term capital gains.
 In the example, the ending wealth is $107,500 before taxes.
 Assume the stocks were held for 12 months or less.

 This example shows that the higher the tax rate, the more critical tax-aware investing becomes, and that ending wealth can be enhanced through tax-loss harvesting.
-While not always possible, tax-aware investing should be a priority to receive more favorable tax treatment and enhance returns over time.
+While not always possible, tax-aware investing should be a priority to help seek more favorable tax treatment and potentially enhance returns over time.

 Is tax-loss harvesting right for you?